The central problem in the stock market is that the return on capital hasn´t risen with inflation. It seems to be stuck at 12 percent.

 About Warren Buffett

-The author is, in fact, one of the most visible stock-market investors in the U.S. these days.
+Warren Buffett is, in fact, one of the most visible stock-market investors in the U.S. these days.
 He’s had plenty to invest for his own account ever since he made $25 million running an investment partnership during the 1960’s.
-Buffett Partnership Ltd., based in Omaha, was an immensely successful operation, but he nevertheless closed up shop at the end of the decade.
+The Buffett Partnership, based in Omaha, was an immensely successful operation, but he nevertheless closed up shop at the end of the decade.
 A January, 1970, FORTUNE article explained his decision: „he suspects that some of the juice has gone out of the stock market and that sizable gains in the future are going to be very hard to come by.“

 Buffett, who is now forty-six and still operating out of Omaha, has a diverse portfolio.
 He and businesses he controls have interests in over thirty public corporations.
 His major holdings: Berkshire Hathaway (he owns about $35 million worth) and Blue Chip Stamps (about $10 million).
 His visibility, recently increased by a Wall Street Journal profile, reflects his active managerial role in both companies, both of which invest in a wide range of enterprises; one is the Washington Post.